Data Streams Tutorial

 }

 The most important part of the response is the url field.
-This is the endpoint you will point your GitHub webhook to.
+This is the endpoint to which you will point your GitHub webhook.
 Once you’ve created the source and obtained its url field, you are ready to configure the GitHub webhook.

-Normally the url only returns a short response to reduce traffic.
-You can add ?verbose=true to the url to receive more information about what happened with the request.
-Note that this makes the response slower so it is recommended to only use this parameter for testing purposes.
+Normally, the URL only returns a short response to reduce traffic.
+You can add ?verbose=true to the URL to receive more information about what happened with the request.
+Note that this makes the response slower, so we recommend using this parameter for testing purposes only.

 Configuring the Github Webhook